 We are a clinical-stage biotechnology company and have not yet generated revenues from product sales.
-To date, substantially all of our revenues have been derived from grants and contracts with governmental agencies, consisting primarily our BARDA contract for our anthrax vaccine product candidate.
-We have incurred net losses in most periods since our inception, including a net loss of \$97.1 million and \$49.0 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we have an accumulated deficit of \$293.2 million.
+To date, substantially all of our revenues have been derived from grants and contracts with governmental agencies, consisting primarily of our BARDA contract for our anthrax vaccine product candidate.
+We have incurred net losses in most periods since our inception, including a net loss of \$84.7 million and \$97.1 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we have an accumulated deficit of \$377.9 million.
 To date, we have not received regulatory approvals for any products or generated any revenues from the sale of products, and we do not expect to generate any product revenues in the foreseeable future.
 We do not know whether or when we will generate product revenues or become profitable.